Skip to main content

 Plural support

-For all three we support ICU message format and JSON encoded string plurals.
-Currently, this is the predefined set of plural forms according to the Unicode CLDR Project which are described in the Plural Rules specification.
-Each language has its own set of tags specified in the Language Plural Rules
+We support ICU message format and JSON encoded string plurals.
+Currently, this is the predefined set of plural forms according to the Unicode CLDR Project, described in the Plural Rules specification.
+Each language has its own set of tags specified in the Language Plural Rules.

-For Apple XLIFF files we also support the Apple format for keeping plurals.
-It's similar to the process in .stringsdict files as it contains format key and plural forms.
+For Apple XLIFF files, we also support the Apple format for keeping plurals.
+It's similar to the process in .stringsdict files as it contains format keys and plural forms.
 There are keys for each format plural form and one for format.
-See example for details.
+See the example for details:

 <file original="Hello/en.lproj/Localizable.stringsdict" source-language="en" datatype="plaintext" target-language="ru">